Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

     === "Aleph Alpha"
         - **Connection name** — create a unique name for your connection.<br>
         - **Token*** — specify a key that you created in your [Aleph Alpha account](https://docs.aleph-alpha.com/docs/account/#create-a-new-token).<br>
         - **Custom URL** — this parameter is optional.
 To control the connection between your clusters and the Aleph Alpha provider, you can route connections through dedicated proxy servers, creating an additional layer of security.
-To do this, specify the base URL like: `https://api.aleph-alpha.com`
+To do this, specify the base URL, for example: `https://api.aleph-alpha.com`.

 6. Click **Next**.
 7. Download the [cognigy-sample.ctxt](https://docs.cognigy.com/ai/images/knowledge-ai/cognigy-sample.ctxt) file in the `.ctxt` format.